Blake Ostler: Mormon studies works

 The third volume, Of God and Gods, addresses the relation of the Israelite council of gods, the early Christian view of the Godhead and the angel of Yahweh, and finally analyzes the Mormon view of the Godhead as a social trinity that reconciles these views.
 Ostler relies on critical biblical scholarship to argue that what Joseph Smith's critics took to be theological innovations contrary to scripture are in fact a faithful understanding of the Hebrew scriptures.
 He elucidates the Near Eastern background of the biblical beliefs in a council of gods overseen by a Most High God.
 He also critiques the most prominent views of the Latin and Social Trinity.

 The fourth volume, God's Plan to Heal Evil, (published in 2019) addresses the problem of evil.
-Ostler presents three different approaches to theodicy (explanation of why God allows evils) based upon three very different views of God's relation to the natural universe in Mormon thought—a naturalistic theodicy, a process theodicy and a Plan of Atonement theodicy.
+Ostler presents three different approaches to theodicy (explanation of why God allows evil) based upon three very different views of God's relation to the natural universe in Mormon thought—a naturalistic theodicy, a process theodicy, and a Plan of Atonement theodicy.

 Ostler has published a short volume (Fire on the Horizon: A Meditation on the Endowment and Love of Atonement) relying on continental philosophers in the existential tradition Martin Buber and Søren Kierkegaard to discuss what he calls "revelatory discourse" and present an ethic of such discourse.

-Ostler plans a fifth volume in the Exploring Mormon Thought series to address spiritual knowledge and epistemology within the Latter-day Saint tradition.
+Ostler plans a fifth volume in the Exploring Mormon Thought series to address spiritual knowledge and epistemology as well as the mind-body problem and consciousness within the Latter-day Saint tradition.
 Ostler adopts an epistemology of "supra-verbal" experiential knowledge and subjectivity (following the Danish philosopher Søren Kiekegaard and the German philosopher Immanuel Kant) to elucidate a theory of religious knowledge.
 It also addresses the problems arising from competing claims among various world religions.
-Ostler argues that Mormonism adopts a form of soteriological and epistemological Inclusivism as a solution to the latter problem.
+Ostler argues that Mormonism adopts a form of soteriological and epistemological inclusivism as a solution to the latter problem.
+Regarding consciousness, Ostler accepts a form of non-dualist emergentism consistent with Latter-day Saint commitments regarding free-will and God’s power.

 Ostler accepts the Book of Mormon as an actual historical account, but as edited and expanded in light of Joseph Smith's vocabulary and capacity for expression within his world view.
 He argues that it is a modern expansion of an ancient document.
-Because Ostler adopts the Expansion Theory, he affirms that the Book of Mormon was translated through the gift of God and reflects a revelation of the content of an ancient source though we have access only to its modern translation.
+Because Ostler adopts the expansion theory, he affirms that the Book of Mormon was translated through the gift of God and reflects a revelation of the content of an ancient source though we have access only to its modern translation.

-Ostler currently practices in Salt Lake City.
+Ostler currently practices law in Salt Lake City.